-My interests in non-ordinary states of consciousness and women's spirituality are rooted in early childhood experiences.
-A couple memories, in particular, influenced me to explore women's connections to the imaginal and the divine.
-I can still vividly recall gazing in awe at the blue-cloaked statue of the Virgin Mary on my mother's bedroom dresser, sensing her majesty and absorbing her emanations of peace and spacious love.
-This experience left an indelible impression on me to this day.
-Another significant memory was of being filled with utter bliss while imagining I was a winged fairy waving my magic wand circling our home in rural New England.
+My interests in non-ordinary states of consciousness and women's spirituality lead back to early childhood.
+A couple memories, in particular, influenced me to later explore women's connections to the divine and the imaginal.
+I vividly recall staring at the blue-cloaked statue of the Virgin Mary on my mother's mahogany dresser in awe and wonder at her majesty.
+This experience left a deep impression.
+Another memory was of bursting with joy while imagining being a fairy waving my magic wand while encircling our house in the Berkshire hills of New England.

-Growing interest in Eastern thought and ancient healing traditions, as well as women's mystery religions, led me to travel to sites dedicated to goddesses in Greece, female deities and dakini sites in India and Nepal, as well as to lands associated with the ancient Amazons in Eastern Europe and Russia.
-Years later, I turned my attention to the study of women's roles in mythology, folklore, ritualistic practices and oral traditions.
-Insights from these investigations have contributed to a 'personal mythology,' enabling me to piece together the puzzle of how, when, why and where women's agency got disenfranchised and to reconnect with my spiritual and ancestral roots.
-Through my studies I earned degrees in Archaeomythology (B.A), Women's Spirituality (M.A.) and a Ph.D. in Philosophy and Religion with a concentration in Transformation and Consciousness from the California Institute of Integral Studies, San Francisco.
+Continued interest in Eastern religions, ancient East/West healing traditions, and women's history led me to travel to sites dedicated to the sacred feminine in Greece, female deities and dakini sites in India and Nepal, as well as to lands associated with the ancient Amazons in Eastern Europe and Russia.
+Along with travel, studies of my ancestral roots have contributed to the deepening of a 'personal mythology.'
+Through advanced studies, I earned degrees in Archaeomythology (B.A), Women's Spirituality (M.A.) and a Ph.D. in Philosophy and Religion with a concentration in Transformation and Consciousness from the California Institute of Integral Studies, San Francisco.

-In 1992, out of the blue—completely unexpected—I experienced a powerful spiritual emergence.
-Through a series of frequent spontaneous lucid dreams that lasted well over thirteen years, I met with spiritual teachers and wisdom guides in various forms and received healings, transmissions and gifts of insight.
-I wrote an account of these experiences in my book "Guardians of the Gate: An Investigation of Numinous Presence, 'Visions of the Divine,' in Dreams," based on my doctoral dissertation.
+In 1992, I experienced a spiritual emergence through a series of frequent spontaneous lucid dreams that lasted over thirteen years.
+In dreams, I met with spiritual teachers and wisdom guides in various forms receiving healings, transmissions and gifts of insight.
+I wrote an account of these experiences in my book, "Guardians of the Gate: An Investigation of Numinous Presence, 'Visions of the Divine,' in Dreams," based on my doctoral dissertation.

 Currently, I continue to investigate the archaeomythology of ancient goddess cultures and folklore traditions in Eastern Europe.
-In my private counseling/healing practice I incorporate methods derived from Buddhism, Bon, Shamanism and East/West Psychology with hypnotherapy for clients with a spiritual focus, as well as periodically offer private pilgrimage and study tours to Nepal.
-Presently, I reside in Kathmandu, Nepal with my husband British artist, Christopher Castle.
+In my private counseling/healing practice I use methods derived from Tibetan Buddhism, Shaivism, Bon, shamanism, Transpersonal Psychology, women's spirituality and hypnotherapy.
+Periodically I offer personal and small group guided pilgrimages to Nepal.
+At present, I reside in Kathmandu, Nepal with my British artist husband, Christopher Castle.